skyshab/taproot/readme.md

 # Taproot WordPress Theme

-Taproot is a WordPress theme that compliments page builder plugins such as Elementor, Beaver Builder or Divi.
+Taproot is a mutipurpose WordPress theme that can be used alone or to compliment page builder plugins such as Elementor, Beaver Builder or Divi.

 ## Installation